qjebbs/go-sqls/readme.md

-Package sqls focuses only on bulding SQL queries by free combination of segments.
+Package sqls focuses only on building SQL queries by free combination of segments.
 Thus, it works naturally with all sql dialects without having to deal with the differences between them.
 Unlike any other sql builder or ORMs, Segment is the only concept you need to learn.